MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Measure-Object.md

 ## NOTES

-Starting in PowerShell 7.3, `Measure-Object` does not return an error when processing an object which is missing the property being measured except in **StrictMode**.
-When `Measure-Object` processes an object which is missing the specified property in **StrictMode** it returns a `System.Management.Automation.PSArgumentException` error for the **Property** argument.
+Starting in PowerShell 7.3, `Measure-Object` no longer returns an error when processing an object that is missing the property being measured unless you are running in **StrictMode**.
+In **StrictMode**, `Measure-Object` returns a `System.Management.Automation.PSArgumentException` when processing an object that is missing the specified property.

 ## RELATED LINKS